open2c/inspectro-nf/README.md

 [![run with conda](http://img.shields.io/badge/run%20with-conda-3EB049?labelColor=000000&logo=anaconda)](https://docs.conda.io/en/latest/)
 [![run with docker](https://img.shields.io/badge/run%20with-docker-0db7ed?labelColor=000000&logo=docker)](https://www.docker.com/)

 ## Introduction

 Inspectro is a bioinformatics pipeline that characterizes long-range interaction profiles in Hi-C maps by spectral decomposition.
 The pipeline is built using Nextflow, a workflow tool that enables easy installation and reproducibility of the pipeline through Docker containers.

-This pipeline is currently only supported to run locally.
-We're working on being able to use AWS S3 paths in the `track_metadata.tsv` file as well as adding the capability to run on Tower.
-We will also be adding iGenomes, which will provide the option to use your own fasta file or one provided by iGenomes for the genome of your choice.
+This pipeline (v1.2) now supports local files  as well as S3 files for bigwig/bigbed tracks.

+Future update: Adding iGenomes, which will provide the option to use your own fasta file or one provided by iGenomes for the genome of your choice.

 ## Quick Start and Usage

 1. Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation) (`>=21.10.3`)